Atomwaffenverbotsvertrag UNO 2017

 The implementation of this Treaty shall not prejudice obligations undertaken

-by States Parties with regard to existing international agreements, to which they are
+by States Parties with regard to existing international agreements, to which

 party, where those obligations are consistent with the Treaty.